-Does the Go race detector catch all data races?
+Does the Go race detector catch all data race bugs?

-TL;DR: it detects all data race conditions when they occur.
+TL;DR: it detects the data race conditions when they occur.

 The Data Race Detector is a grand, invaluable feature of the go tooling.
 Today I want to clarify its investigation power.